 Showcase Plaza to the United Kingdom

 From Showcase Plaza turn right towards Canada.
 On the way, you’ll pass several really great food studios and the Community Mural.
-Participating by painting a few squares on the mural are FREE, so we definitely recommend taking 10 minutes to take part.
+Participating by painting a few squares on the mural is FREE, so we definitely recommend taking 10 minutes to take part.
 Canada and the U.K are easy countries to navigate.
-In these countries be sure to find figment and complete your scavenger hunt.
+In these countries be sure to find Figment and complete your scavenger hunt.
 The UK doesn’t have a food studio, so at this point you’re wrapping up your day.

 Take a Break on the Boardwalk

-At this point you may have eaten enough.
+At this point, you may have eaten enough.
 But you may also still need lunch.
 If that’s the case, head over to the Boardwalk through the International Gateway between The UK and France.
 It will be less crowded than the festival and you can grab something as simple as a pizza at the Pizza Window of Trattoria al Forno.

-Once you’ve covered the countries, played your Figment game, taken pics at the pop-up photo op stations and tried all the food you wanted it may be 5pm or it may be 8pm… It really all depends on what pace you took throughout the day.
-Either way we recommend finishing the evening at the American Gardens Theatre.
+Once you’ve covered the countries, played your Figment game, taken pics at the pop-up photo op stations, and tried all the food you wanted it may be 5pm or it may be 8 pm… It really all depends on what pace you took throughout the day.
+Either way, we recommend finishing the evening at the American Gardens Theatre.
 Grab a seat for one of the Broadway performances.

 To finish your evening don’t forget to:

 - Grab something from the Werthers store on the way out ( yes, not Festival of the Arts related..but there is nothing like Werthers popcorn as a nighttime snack).

 - Turn in your Figment game to get stamped and collect your prize.